erikeldridge/erikeldridge.github.com/_drafts/_posts/netbook-development.md

 Now that I have a screen, keyboard and internet connection, I need a machine to develop on.
 A colleague recommended [Cloud9](https://aws.amazon.com/cloud9/), which layers a Web-based IDE on EC2.

-Cloud9's original incarnation as [c9.io]() is great, and has a free tier, but the terminal would hang (due to resource sharing, I presume) and maintaining it probably has lower priority than maintaining the new AWS version.
+Cloud9's original incarnation as [c9.io]() is great, and has a free tier, but the terminal  frequently hangs (due to resource sharing, I presume) and I'd guess maintaining it  has lower priority than building the new AWS version.

-I have little experience maintaining AWS resources, but [Amazon estimates the cost at \~$2/mo](https://aws.amazon.com/cloud9/pricing/), which also seems like a reasonable experiment.
+I have little experience with AWS, but [Amazon estimates the cost at \~$2/mo](https://aws.amazon.com/cloud9/pricing/), which also seems like a reasonable amount to experiment with.

 Setting up Cloud9 was straightforward.
 Kudos to that team for a great product, and AWS for integrating it well.